20 Ancient Greek Flower Myths

 Chloris summoned her friends, Aphrodite (Venus), goddess of love, and Dionysus, the god of wine to assist her.

-As her gift, Aphrodite gave the flower beauty, Dionysus offered nectar to give it a sweet scent, Zephyrus, god of the West Wind, blew away the clouds, allowing the sun of Apollo, the sun god, to shine through to help the flower bloom.
+As her gift Aphrodite gave the flower beauty, Dionysus offered nectar to give it a sweet scent, Zephyrus, god of the West Wind, blew away the clouds, allowing the sun of Apollo, the sun god, to shine through and help the flower bloom.

 According to the poet, Anacreon, white roses appeared from the sea foam which fell from Aphrodite’s (Venus) body as she arose from the sea.